 I sympathize with the confusion.
 Looking at typefaces can sometimes feel like the Check and Double Check games in old Highlights magazines, where you’re challenged to find the five differences in two nearly identical illustrations.
 But, the outcome is the same for both the magazine illustrations and typefaces: once the differences are pointed out, you can’t unsee them.
 With that in mind, let’s take a look at some fonts to see how the design of individual letters exponentially accumulate to create the voice of a typeface.

-Example one: Detail and proportion
+Example 1: Detail and proportion

 Let’s start by looking at two typefaces that would look similar to many untrained eyes.
 (If you have experience with typography and know classifications, don’t howl at me just yet.
 You’ll understand why I’ve picked these two in a bit.)

 Take a look below at Basis Grotesque and Avenir.
 What do you see?
 There’s no wrong or right here—only description.

 Avenir’s letters are lighter—thinner strokes, meaning less black in the letterforms.
 For the most part, it’s round and even, and shorter than Basis (compare the proportional height of the a to the l in “Call” in each typeface).
 Avenir is more open—look at the top half of the a’s in each typeface.
 See how Basis pinches closed while Avenir does not?

 Basis ends many of its letters in interesting and quirky ways—the s is serpentine, and the lowercase a curls in on itself like a scared caterpillar.
 This overextension of the stroke creates closure and is especially apparent in the lowercase g: